-Here are the 12 Internet Safety tips to improve your securiy online, I also created an infographics to have some visual, below of the infographics are the main article.
+Here are the 12 Internet Safety tips to improve your security online, I also created an infographic to have some visuals, below the infographics are the main article.

 Infographics credit: mirageportal.com

-Note: Feel free to used this infographics to your website, just put as a reference to mirageportal.com with an active link to our website https://mirageportal.com/
+Note: Feel free to use this infographic on your website, just put them as a reference to mirageportal.com with an active link to our website https://mirageportal.com/

 1. Don’t easily trust a person you meet online.